Unlikely Allies Join Fight To Protect Free Speech On The Internet

 Following the violence in Charlottesville, Va., Silicon Valley tech firms removed far-right groups from search results, cut off their websites and choked their ability to raise money online.

 The moves have leaders on the far-right calling for the government to step in and regulate these companies.
-They have some strange bedfellows in this too — many liberals also are calling for more regulation of the same companies.
+They have some strange bedfellows in this — many liberals also are calling for more regulation of the same companies.

 On the far-right is Richard Spencer.
-Most people in the U.S. would find Spencer's political views reprehensible: He is a white supremacist.
+He is a white supremacist.

 "I would ultimately support a homeland for white people," Spencer says.
 "I think that ethnically or racially defined political orders are legitimate."

-After Donald Trump was elected president, Spencer got some press about a speech he gave at an alt-right conference when he shouted out: "Hail Trump!
+After Donald Trump was elected president, Spencer got some press about a speech during which he shouted: "Hail Trump!
 Hail our people!
 Hail Victory!" and members of the audience gave him a Nazi salute.

-But, it is the First Amendment that inspires Spencer now.
-He also was a speaker at the white supremacist rally in Charlottesville.
+But, it is the First Amendment that now inspires Spencer, who was a speaker at the white supremacist rally in Charlottesville.

 In the wake of the violence that occurred there, the Daily Stormer — an online neo-Nazi publication — was blocked by a series of major tech companies.
 Its domain name was taken away by GoDaddy.
 Google stopped linking to it.
 Facebook took down links to any article it published.
 And it can't use PayPal anymore.

 "Getting kicked off Facebook or YouTube or PayPal or whatever, this is effectively losing the ability to speak," Spencer says.
-"It is actually a more powerful form of censorship than were a government to censor."
+"It is actually a more powerful form of censorship" than it would be if a government were to censor.

 Companies like Google and Facebook are not covered by the First Amendment, which applies only to the federal government.
 But Spencer feels these companies are so large that the government needs to step in — just as it did with broadcasting.
-Spencer says otherwise, we won't have freedom of speech.
+Spencer says that otherwise, there won't be freedom of speech.

 "These are the free speech platforms in the 21st century," he says.
 "So if we're going to regulate all of these 20th century ways of expressing ourselves, then why are we so loath to regulate the 21st century ones, which are much more relevant and much more vital?"